 My recent favorite event is The Elgin Stampede held in Eastern Oregon every July.
 I like it because you get to see a little bit of everything in one show.
 Broncs, bulls, barrel racing, team roping, and a synchronized team riding circles through each other on horseback at full speed to name a few.

-Rodeo has a long history and you don’t have to be western to enjoy it.
+Rodeo has a long history, and you don’t have to be Western to enjoy it.
 It’s a sport with sporadic comedy breaks from clowns.
-The people watching is top of the line.
+The people watching is top-notch.

-When I paint from the reference photos I collect at shows, the results are sometimes very obviously rodeo themed.
-Including background signage is a clue, also the bull and bronc riders wearing flamboyant neon colored clothing is very rodeo.
+When I paint from the reference photos I collect at shows, the results are sometimes very obviously rodeo-themed.
+Including background signage is a clue; also, the bull and bronc riders wearing flamboyant, neon-colored clothing are very much a part of the rodeo.

-But if those graphic elements are left out of the composition, the painting looks more natural.
-Someone somewhere is probably roping a cow on a ranch as you read this post and they’re wearing their everyday normal clothes to do it in.
+However, if those graphic elements are omitted from the composition, the painting appears more natural.
+Someone somewhere is probably roping a cow on a ranch as you read this post, and they’re wearing their everyday normal clothes to do it in.

-Other times the person and animal are at odds; fighting against each other’s goals.
-I like to play with how much to define the features of the animals or the people.
-Who’s going to stand out more; the rider or the horse, bull, or steer?
+Other times, the person and animal are at odds, fighting against each other’s goals.
+I enjoy experimenting with how much to define the features of the animals or people.
+Who’s going to stand out more: the rider or the horse, bull, or steer?
 Who’s taking the lead in the moment?

 The paintings in this post were created between 2011 and 2015.
 The photography is from The Elgin Stampede this past Friday night.